Blacg13/FestivalFlow/README.md

 - Add, modify and delete exhibitor locations via an interactive map

 ### Prioritization of website functionalities
-1. Enable email contact
+1. Enable contact to be made
 2. Organize and save data
-3. Enable data to interact
+3. Make the data communicate with each other

 ## Backend